 At the YMCA we don't let the weather stop us from having fun in nature.
-The children love to bundle up in warm dry clothes and head out to jump in puddles or make snowballs.
-Therefore during the Afternoon program, the children will be outside at least 30 minutes each day, weather permitting, unless otherwise approved by a physician or parent of the child in writing advising against it.
+Therefore, the children will be outside at least 60 minutes in the morning and afternoon each day, weather permitting, unless otherwise approved by a physician or parent of the child in writing advising against it.
 In very poor weather active play takes place indoors so that children get the physical activity their bodies require.

-Many times, throughout the year staff and children may seek out opportunities to enhance the learning by visiting and exploring the community, particularly on full day program days.
-By exploring various places within the community for example the grocery store or maple sugar bush, staff and children may have a better understanding of what is within their community.
+Throughout the summer staff and children may seek out opportunities to enhance the learning by visiting and exploring the community.
+By exploring various places within the community staff and children may have a better understanding of what is within their community.
 These visits will also foster great learning opportunities that can be extended into the programming for a longer period.